BryanWilhite/dotnet-core/dotnet-azure-functions-quickstart/README.md

 }
 ```

-The F5-debugging experience in Visual Studio Code actually depends on these tasks (specifically, `"command": "host start"`) which makes me concerned about stepping through the “[Create your local project](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#create-an-azure-functions-project)” wizard intending to support multiple Azure Functions projects in the same parent directory (with `/.vscode/` at the root).
+The F5-debugging experience in Visual Studio Code actually depends on these tasks (specifically, `"command": "host start"`) which makes me concerned about stepping through the “[Create your local project](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#create-an-azure-functions-project)” wizard, intending to support multiple Azure Functions projects in the same parent directory (with `/.vscode/` at the root).

+## being aware of the `azureFunctions.preDeployTask` setting

+Among the `azureFunctions.*` settings in the local `.vscode/settings.json` file, it is most important to remember that the `azureFunctions.preDeployTask` setting in pointing at `.vscode/tasks.json` (see “being aware that VSCode `tasks.json` file is changed by **Create New Project…** wizard” above).

 ## adding a `*.sln` file